 As mentioned earlier, you will not be able to register for classes until you have returned your Admission Reply Form to the Office of Graduate Admissions and your status changed from "admitted" to "matriculated," You must also comply with the immunization policy mentioned above.
 You will register for classes in MaineStreet.
 After logging into MaineStreet, look for the little button saying 'add a class.'
 Then you choose the class by inserting the class registration number.
 Undergraduates are required to use a pin number to register.
 We do not use pin numbers in our School.
 Once you become matriculated, MaineStreet will know that you are a part of this School and you should not receive the pin number prompt.
 If you do receive this prompt, please call the program office.

-Summer 2016 registration begins at 6:00 AM on Monday, March 1 and you will do it on MaineStreet.
+Summer 2017 registration begins Monday, March 1 and you will do it on MaineStreet.
 Payment is not due at the time of registration if you register before the April 15 payment due date.
 After April 15, you have 10 calendar days from the day of registration to make payment.
 You will be able to view your registration and bill in MaineStreet.
 For payment options, go to: http://usm.maine.edu/student-financial-services

 In March and April, we highly recommend that you register as soon as you can because some of our classes fill quickly (sometimes filling within the first 2 minutes of registration).
 How early can you register?
 6:00 AM--you cannot register before that time.
 One class that fills very quickly is EDU 600.
 This is because every graduate education student is required to take that course and there are a limited number of sections.
 Don't risk being closed out of a course--plan to register early!
 Once a class fills, the program will start a waiting list.